 In the evening before eleven he took his last breath and left this world behind.
 It was time for him to get to his much-needed father.

-It’s only mother and I left of my family… Speaking of mother, the next day when I told her of my brother’s departure, she took this surprisingly calmly.
+All that is left of my family is my mother and me… Speaking of mother, the next day when I told her of my brother’s departure, she took this surprisingly calmly.
 It scared me immensely to tell her about this because the departure of your child is perhaps the worst thing that can happen.
 It is so wrong that a son dies before his mother.
 Luckily, my mother’s memory illness protected her, as she seemed to have forgotten about this almost immediately.
 Mom also asked if Grandma and Grandpa had already heard of this, even though they had both been in the grave for well over 20 years.

 However, I am grateful that father was not experiencing the departure of his only son.
 I can only imagine how painful it would have been for him.

 Again, a funeral is coming.
 They are already the sixth funeral in my family within four years.
 So many unpleasant things have happened in recent years that there must be enough of it for years to come or atleast I really do hope so.

 Ihave now, for the first time, arranged the funeral myself because I am the only relative who can do it (when my mother is in a nursing home).Today the pastor called and we went through the occasion.
 The pastor also surprisingly announced that my brother’s girlfriend had asked if she could come before the blessing to say goodbye.Apparently she had claimed that she had not been invited to the funeral, although that was not the case.
 I have invited her.
 She clearly doesn’t want to come, and I think I know why… but I will tell you more about this later because it’s already actually entirely its own chapter…